datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 Yay!
 Consider your midterm project submitted!
-Others can now install your dataset and check out your data science project -- and even better: they can reproduce your data science project easily from scratch (take a look into the :ref:`Findoutmore <fom_midtermclone>` to see how)!
+Others can now install your dataset and check out your data science project -- and even better: they can reproduce your data science project easily from scratch (take a look into the :ref:`Findoutmore <fom-midtermclone>` to see how)!

 .. findoutmore:: On the looks and feels of this published dataset
-   :name: fom_midtermclone
+   :name: fom-midtermclone
    :float:

    Now that you have created and published such a YODA-compliant dataset, you